-- 4.14 Before the Article 4 Direction can be brought into force, public consultation is required.
-Once that consultation has taken place, any responses received will then be considered before any decision is taken whether to confirm them. - 4.15 In the event that the Directions are made an brought into force, it will mean that within these areas, planning permission will be required for the change of use of any dwelling house to a small HMO accommodating between 3 and 6 unrelated individuals (Class C4).
-The planning application process will allow the full impacts of such proposals to be assessed by the Local Planning Authority. - 4.16 The council will continue to monitor the location of all HMOs within the borough and may introduce further Article 4 Directions, or changes to any existing ones, if there is evidence to do so.
-Information about any Article 4 Directions affecting HMOs will be published on the council's website.
+- 4.11 The Council can use powers set out in the Town and Country (General Permitted Development) (England) Order 2015, as amended to withdraw 'permitted development rights' from defined geographical areas through the introduction of an 'Article 4 Direction'. - 4.12 Once an Article 4 Direction is brought into force, planning permission from the Council is then required for the specific permitted development right that has been withdrawn. - 4.13 On the 3rd December 2019, the Council authorised the making of three nonimmediate Article 4 Directions for the Nantwich Road, Hungerford Road and West Street areas of Crewe.
+These Directions were made on the 6th October 2020 and subject to their confirmation, will come into force on the 1 November 2021. - 4.14 Representations were invited on the making of the Article 4 Directions between the 19 October 2020 and 11 January 2021.
+All representations received will be considered before any decision is taken to confirm the Directions, or not.
+Further information about the Article 4 Directions and their progress can be found at: www.cheshireeast.gov.uk/A4D. - 4.15 In the event that the Directions are made and brought into force, it will mean that within these areas, planning permission will be required for the change of use of any dwelling house to a small HMO accommodating between 3 and 6 unrelated individuals (Class C4).
+The planning application process will allow the full impacts of such proposals to be assessed by the Local Planning Authority. - 4.16 The Council will continue to monitor the location of all HMOs within the borough and may introduce further Article 4 Directions, or changes to any existing ones, if there is evidence to do so.
+Information about any Article 4 Directions affecting HMOs will be published on the Council 's website.